auca/com.391/Practice_Tasks/Engine_Version_1.md

 to draw it.
 Nevertheless, ensure that your circle and rectangle geometries have the same vertices and triangles.
 You will get zero otherwise.

-Commit, push to the private repository (get it from the instructor if you don't have one).
-Upload ALL the engine sources, not only the modified files.
-Do not upload intemidiate and binary files.
+Commit and push to the private repository (get it from the instructor if you don't have one).
+You should send the `circle_test.cpp` and `rectangle_test.cpp` files placed under the `lab-1` directory.
+Do not submit any other files.
 You grade will be lowered for that.
 Submit the last commit ID to Canvas before the deadline.

 ## Resources